nakamura-to/nue/README.md

 * `stepName`: String
  * step name.

+* `history`: Array
+ * An array to contain information about executed steps.
+This is an EXPERIMETAL FEATURE.

 In addition to above ones, the context of a last step has a following property.

 * `err`: Object